Shahnoor-Rashid/Password-generator/README.md

 # Password-generator

 This is a website of a password generator.
-You can generate a random password by choosing lower, upper, numeric or special characters, any length between 10 and 64.
+You can generate a random password by choosing the option of lower, upper, numeric or special characters, any length between 10 and 64.
 ## Table of Contents

 Please see below.